-Applied Materials Inc. (AMAT), the largest producer of chipmaking equipment, predicted third-quarter sales that may exceed some analysts’ estimates as customers spend to increase output of smartphone components.
+Applied Materials Inc. (AMAT:US), the largest producer of chipmaking equipment, predicted third-quarter sales that may exceed some analysts’ estimates as customers spend to increase output of smartphone components.

 Applied’s foundry customers, manufacturers that build chips for other companies, are increasing output to keep pace with surging demand for smartphones, tablets and other mobile devices.
 Semiconductors used in phones require the most advanced manufacturing, creating a need for more rapid upgrades in production, said Ben Pang, an analyst at Caris & Co.